Toro (sushi): Types of toro

 The meat from the inner layers of the fish, called (赤身, akami), is more reddish and has less fat (with 14% fat in bigeye).

+Production of toro

 Toro from wild tuna is a seasonal product: winter tuna is considered to be better, summer one is less fatty.

+Except for the tuna fish, other fatty fish can be called "toro".
+For instance: